davi-miquelim/wine_quality_prediction/README.md

-# wine_quality_prediction
+# Wine quality prediction using machine learning 🤖
-Machine Learning that can predict wine quality based on its components
+Machine Learning model that can predict wine quality based on its components